UTexas

 Covers the development and implementation of policy within an organization environment, including the role of political and institutional factors, organization and management concepts, and human information resource issues.
 Normally taken during the first year.
 Three lecture hours a week for one semester.
 May have a distance learning component.
 Prerequisite: Graduate standing.

-Explore the development and implementation of policy within an organization environment, including the role of political and institutional factors, organization and management concepts, and human information resource issues.
+Explore various advanced public management topics related to the development and implementation of policy within an organizational environment in the public and nonprofit sectors including the role of political and institutional actors, organization and management concepts, and human resource information issues.
 Three lecture hours a week for one semester.
+May be repeated for credit when the topics vary.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing.

 P A 387G.
 The Nature of the International System.